MESD/SettingsBundle/Resources/doc/index.md

 **Note:**

 > An array setting holds an array of values for each setting.
 Each array setting
-> needs `prototype` definition which defines the type of data contained within the
+> needs a `prototype` definition which defines the type of data contained within the
 > array.
 The prototype must be one of the base types (integer, float, string, or
 > boolean) and the prototype definition must contain all of the format items the
 > base type requires. i.e. String type requires a 'length' attribute, etc.